zerobaseone/cs465-fullstack/README.md

 Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).
 Why did the backend use a NoSQL MongoDB database?

+I found MongoDB to be a powerful and flexible solution in contrast to the rigidity of a relational database, and the document format worked well with what we were using the database for (trip cards)

 ## Functionality ##

 How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?